Leo-Gn/Tumor-Detection-CNN/README.md

-# Tumor-Detection-XAI
+# Tumor-Detection-CNN
-Tumor Detection and Classification from MRI Images Using AI Models
+Tumor Detection and Classification from MRI Images Using a CNN Model